-Platinum Equity history, profile and corporate video
+Platinum Equity history, company profile (overview) and corporate video

-*Information from Forbes.com and Wikipedia.org
+*Information from Forbes.com, Wikipedia.org, and www.platinumequity.com.

 **Video published on YouTube by “PlatinumEquity“